The Moon Is a Dead World

 The Moon Is a Dead World is the debut studio album by American hardcore punk band Gospel.
-It was released on May 10, 2005 by Level Plane Records.
+It was released on May 10, 2005, by Level Plane Records.
 It was the band's only studio album during their initial existence.

 Upon its release, the album received positive reviews; the album has since been seen as a defining release in the screamo genre.

 Recording and production

 Gospel entered God City Studio with Kurt Ballou in early March 2005.
 While Ballou already had a set up drum kit in the studio, Roseboom wanted to use his own, so time was spent adjusting his drumkit.
 The band enjoyed working with Kurt Ballou; despite the fact that Gospel's sound was a departure from his usual hardcore material and the fact the band had one week to record the album, Ballou adjusted well and did not pressure the band during the recording process.
 "He captured the essence of the music very well, in a short period of time, and made it as painless as possible", Johnathan Pastir recalled.

-As most of the songs were already completed by the time he joined the band, Johnathan Pastir only contributes to the songwriting on "A Golden Dawn".
+As most of the songs were already completed by the time he joined the band, Johnathan Pastir only contributes to the songwriting on "Golden Dawn".